 it was the beautiful new villager,

-whom up until now...he had still only seen her from afar!
+whom up until now...had only seen from afar!

 And so pulling up the hood of his cloak to cover his face